 Explanation:

-The Audits tab to see if the prospect was on the correct lists when the email was sent.
-This tab shows the list membership changes and email sends for the prospect.
+🔍 B. Check the Audits tab to see if the prospect was on the correct lists when the email was sent.

 What is needed for a page action to trigger for a prospect visiting a high value web page?